imkhoibui/personal-webpage/index.md

 These are the experiences that shaped my career, of course, I have learned more from the times I failed that when I succeeded.

-* **Sep 2025:** Joining St Jude's BioHackathon to work on deploying
+* **Sep - 25:** Joined St Jude's BioHackathon to work on [flowjomojo](https://github.com/stjude-biohackathon/KIDS25-Team8_flowjomojo), a tool for Drag-and-Drop Nextflow pipeline construction.
-* **Mar 2025:** Joined nf-core's Hackathon, working on `scxa-teriary-workflow` from EMBL-EBI, in charge of modularizing workflows, ensuring inputs & outputs for workflows.
+* **Mar - 25:** Joined nf-core's Hackathon, working on [scxa-teriary-workflow](https://github.com/ebi-gene-expression-group/scxa-tertiary-workflow) from EMBL-EBI, in charge of modularizing workflows, ensuring inputs & outputs for workflows.
-* **Jan 2025:** Started a new job as a Bioinformatics Technician at [Pacific Informatics](https://pacificinformatics.com.vn), Vietnam.
+* **Jan - 25:** Started a job as a Bioinformatics Technician at [Pacific Informatics](https://pacificinformatics.com.vn), Vietnam.
-* **Nov 2024:** Presented my poster for *Responsible AI in Genomics Research* at the Genome Informatics conference in Hinxton, UK.
+* **Nov - 24:** Presented my poster for *Responsible AI in Genomics Research* at the Genome Informatics conference in Hinxton, UK.
-* **Oct 2024:** Presented my poster for *Responsible AI in Genomics Research* at the Explainable AI and Biology conference online.
+* **Oct - 24:** Presented my poster for *Responsible AI in Genomics Research* at the Explainable AI and Biology conference online.
-* **Jun 2024:** Started working as a Bioinformatician at [BioTuring](https://bioturing.com), Vietnam.
+* **Jun - 24:** Started working as a Bioinformatician at [BioTuring](https://bioturing.com), Vietnam.
-* **Jun 2024:** Graduated from Fulbright University Vietnam, 3.7/4.0 GPA.
+* **Jun - 24:** Graduated from Fulbright University Vietnam, major in Computer Science.
-* **May 2024:** Became a mentee for the [BioDev's Network's Future Innovator Mentorship Program](https://www.sanger.ac.uk/about/study/biodev-network-future-innovators-mentorships/).
+* **May - 24:** Became a mentee for the [BioDev's Network's Future Innovator Mentorship Program](https://www.sanger.ac.uk/about/study/biodev-network-future-innovators-mentorships/).